wtheisen/BashDynamicPaper/README.md

 ```
 USAGE: dynamicWallpaper -p [PAPER_PREFIX] -w [AIRPORT_ID]
     -p: The prefix of your wallpaper folder without a trailing /
-    -w: Optional argument specifying whether or not to use weather data, takes an airport identifier [E.G. LAX]
+    -w: Your local airport identifier in ICAO [E.G. KSBN], used as a proxy location for getting weather and time data
 ```

 ### File Formatting
 There are four different time chunks to sort your wallpapers into: Morning, Day, Evening, and Night.
-This will be set dynamically based on the time of the sunrise and sunset in your time-zone (currently hard-coded to EST).
+This will be set dynamically based on the time of the sunrise and sunset in your time-zone (based on airport code).

 Weather specific papers should be stored in subdirectories of the four time directories.
 Currently the code respects 3 types of weather: "Sun", "Rain",